tms4517/SV-Coding-Practices/prs/slideset/Git_4x45m/032_Practical_Git.md

 This has two steps (add to the staging area, then the atomic commit).

 - `git add foo.txt bar.txt`
-- `git commit -m 'Little message about the changes.'.
+- `git commit -m 'Little message about the changes.'`.

 Also different from RCS is that we can always edit our working files.